 PM> dotnet ef database update

 Suppose some situation arises and you need to Revert the database to the previous state i.e. when the Client table does not have the Address field.
+To do this, we remove the Address property from the Client table and rerun the add and update migration commands but this time we name the migration as “Migration2”.

-PM> dotnet ef database update Migration1
+PM> dotnet ef database update Migration2

-With the Remove Migration command you can remove the last migration if it is not applied to the database.
+With the Remove Migration command we can remove the last migration if it is not applied to the database.
+For doing this we can execute either of the 2 command given below:

 PM> dotnet ef migrations remove